hharas/aati/README.md

 </p>

 # The Aati Package Manager
-Small package manager written in Rust
+Minimal package manager written in Rust

 ## How can I use it?